QinetiQ Introduces a Field Transformable Small Robot

-A new range of ‘’ Small Unmanned Ground Vehicle ( ). was unveiled at AUSA 2008 by North America.
-These s represent a modular ground system capable of performing a wide range of missions in urban, mountainous or rural environments, from underground and in-house to the handling of improvised explosive device ( s).
+A new range of ‘Dragon Runner’ Small Unmanned Ground Vehicle (SUGV). was unveiled at AUSA 2008 by QinetiQ North America.
+These robots represent a modular ground robot system capable of performing a wide range of missions in urban, mountainous or rural environments, from underground and in-house to the handling of improvised explosive device (IEDs).

-Based on theplatform developed for US Marine Corps Warfighting Laboratory few years ago, the modular base unit weighs less than 20 pounds and can be carried by one person in a standard-issue pack.
-The wheeled base unit is field-transformable, with quick snap on or bolt on tools, morphing the for different missions, including reconnaissance inside buildings, sewers, drainpipes, caves and courtyards; perimeter security using on-board motion and sound detectors; checkpoint security; in-vehicle and under-vehicle inspections; and hostage barricade reconnaissance and negotiation.
+Based on the Dragon Runner platform developed for US Marine Corps Warfighting Laboratory few years ago, the modular base unit Dragon Runner weighs less than 20 pounds and can be carried by one person in a standard-issue pack.
+The wheeled base unit is field-transformable, with quick snap on or bolt on tools, morphing the robot for different missions, including reconnaissance inside buildings, sewers, drainpipes, caves and courtyards; perimeter security using on-board motion and sound detectors; checkpoint security; in-vehicle and under-vehicle inspections; and hostage barricade reconnaissance and negotiation.

 Among the articles covering new robotic systems at AUSA 2008 are: